renatompf/go-blog/README.md

 ## How to run it:

 1. You have to start the database by making `docker compose up`
-2. Then, inside of [go-blog/migrate](migrate) directory run: `go run .`.
-This will run the migration and create the `Post` table in the database;
-3. To finish and start the application in the main directory you make `go run .`
+2. Since the models will be automated created as tables in the database, to start the application in the main directory you make `go run .` and you can start to make requests to `localhost:8080`

 ## How to test it: